davidediak/react-tic-tac-toe/README.md

 # react-tic-tac-toe
 React tutorial, plus all the improvements suggested.

+>npm install
+  to install all dependencies
+>npm start
+  to run the app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts